Alcaraz v Sinner, the US Open quarter-final that may have shaped our next decade of tennis

-In the fourth episode of Tennis Majors’ series on Carlos Alcaraz, Chris Oddo looks at his US Open quarter-final against Jannik Sinner, a match-up that could be a taster of what’s to come
+Part four of Tennis Majors’ analysis of how Carlitos became Alcaraz sees Chris Oddo look in detail at the 2022 US Open at his US Open quarter-final against Jannik Sinner, a match-up that could be a taster of what’s to come

-Shortly after seeing his young charge win the first of what is likely to be many Grand Slam titles at the US Open, Juan Carlos Ferrero revealed something fascinating about Carlos Alcaraz and Jannik Sinner, the Italian who came closer than anyone to stopping him in New York, holding match point before going down in a pulsating quarter-final battle.
+Shortly after seeing his young charge win the first of what is likely to be many Grand Slam titles at the US Open in 2022 (he’s already added a Wimbledon title since), Juan Carlos Ferrero revealed something fascinating about Carlos Alcaraz and Jannik Sinner, the Italian who came closer than anyone to stopping him in New York, holding match point before going down in a pulsating quarter-final battle.

 “The other day I said to someone in the press that maybe Sinner and Carlos could dominate the tour for maybe the next 10 years, from what I saw, the level that I saw the other day,” Ferrero said.